jboyflaga2/JboysSolutionsToProgContestProblems/README.md

 # Some important things to remember:

+0\.
+BE CAREFUL!

+There are times when the reason for a verdict of "Wrong answer (WA)" in UVA Online Judge is only because a newline at the end of your output is missing.

+Example problems where this is the case:
+ - 793-NetworkConnections.cpp

-1. How to initialize a vector of vectors (used in 10928-MyDearNeighbors.cpp)
+1\.
+How to initialize a vector of vectors (used in 10928-MyDearNeighbors.cpp)
 ``` C++
 // assign N number of vector<int> to the adjacencyList
 vector<vector<int> > adjacencyList(N, vector<int>());